tjhop/encrypted_arch_linode/README.md

     label: 'example config profile label'
 ```

-The script will create a Linode with following disk arrangement and configuration profile:
+Run the script and it will create a Linode with following disk arrangement and configuration profile:
 ```
 - Disks:
   - /dev/sda